celiosantosjr/simgenes/README.md

 Also, the contents of the nucleotides in the genes ranged largely, but yet inside the limits established internally in the pipeline according to [other authors](https://pubmed.ncbi.nlm.nih.gov/23028785/).
+Another interesting trait is that in side tests with ranging lengths and GC contents, the Spearman's correlation between the expected GC content (input to the program) and the output sequences was 0.995 (P-value = 0.0) with a residual effect of the length of the final sequence (rho = 0.014, P-value=3.95e-07).
+Meaning that the initial assignment of a GC content is effective in the output - Not the case in the current example below illustrated.

 <p align="center">
   <img src="https://github.com/celiosantosjr/simgenes/blob/main/.assets/GC_distribution.svg" alt="drawing" width="450"/>